 What is your occupation?
 What are some of your responsibilities?

 Do you hold any certifications?
-How important do you think they are in your field?

 What advice do you have for those interested in entering your field?

 I’m not only passionate about psychology because it helps me understand my relationships, their impact, and my reactions in order to cope with it all, but psychology is such a broad field.
 As long as it involves people, psychology is going to back it up.
 Choose your major based on what you are passionate about in life.
 The things that excite you are not random.
 They are connected to your purpose.
 Follow them!

 Where do you see yourself in five years?
 Ten?